metafacture/metafacture-tutorial/README.md

 # metafacture-tutorial

-This project is work-in-progress tutorial to Metafacture.
+This project is work-in-progress tutorial to Metafacture

 It used to be a selective copy of the [Catmandu tutorial](https://librecatproject.wordpress.com/2014/12/01/day-1-getting-catmandu/) but adapted for [Metafacture](https://github.com/metafacture).
 The Catmandu tutorial was created by [@phochste](https://github.com/phochste).
 It is great if you want to learn [Catmandu](https://github.com/LibreCat/Catmandu).
 So try it out.